The Purpose of the Foundation

 Founders

-Co-founder and board member of the Two Wings Institute
+Practitioner and researcher of business and public leadership.
+Manager.
+Entrepreneur.
+Coach and mentor.
+Co-founder and board member of Two Wings Institute

-Czekierda sat on the Board of Curators of the Ossoliński National Institute and on the Participation Council of the Mayor of Wrocław.
-He supported technology start-ups in the KGHM Group and acted as a mentor in the international network MIT EF Poland.
-He was nominated in the 2015 edition of Gazeta Wrocławska Polska The Times Effective Manager Award.
+Piotr Czekierda is a graduate of the University of Wroclaw, IESE Business School, the Institute of Literary Research of the Polish Academy of Sciences and the Leadership Academy for Poland (in cooperation with Harvard University).
+He co-founded and has served as president of Collegium Wratislaviense for many years.
+He has served on the Board of Curators of the Ossoline National Institute and on the Participatory Council to the Mayor of Wroclaw.
+He supported technology startups in the KGHM Group.
+He acted as a mentor in the international network MIT EF Poland.
+He was nominated in the plebiscite of Gazeta Wrocławska Polska The Times for the Effective Manager of 2015.

-Łuczewski acted as Programme Director of the Centre for Thought of John Paul II and was a member of the National Development Council (2015 – 2020) and currently sits on the board of the Polska Wielki Projekt Foundation.
-He is a cultural manager and author of documentary films.
+He pursued the mission of public leadership as long-time program director of the Center for Thought of John Paul II and member of the National Development Council (2015 – 2020).
+He currently sits on the board of the Poland Great Project Foundation.
+He works as a cultural manager and author of documentaries.